 In contrast to Cersei, Daenerys Targaryen represents a more traditional morality, opposing slavery even while perceived as the foreign conqueress.
 She is known as the ‘Unburnt’, for her ability to defy fire.
 The Mother of Dragons, initially exploited by her ambitious but tactless brother, had literally risen out of the ashes after the death of her beloved husband (Khal Drogo) and her newborn.
 Who else is the series can claim to have eaten a bloody horse heart and killed a group of rape-threatening Khals with the ease that she has?
 Daenerys could sit on the Iron Throne, and most fans wouldn’t be surprised (but then it’s GOT.
 Fans are supposed to be surprised, right?).

-Then there’s the ambitious young queen Margaery Tyrell, former widow of Renley Baratheon and present queen of Tommen Baratheon.
-She knows how to play the Game and the people of her kingdom, appearing to be the ideal mix of elegance, beauty and cunning, even rising as a threat to Cersei.
-In the latest episodes, she is seen to be following the High Sparrow’s teachings, to survive the fanaticism, while her brother rots in the underground cell.
+Then there was the ambitious young queen Margaery Tyrell, former widow of Renley Baratheon and present queen of Tommen Baratheon.
+She knew how to play the Game and the people of her kingdom, appearing to be the ideal mix of elegance, beauty and cunning, even rising as a threat to Cersei.
 Similar, yet in stark contrast, is the crass, smirking sailor-princess Yara Greyjoy, fierce and protective of her little brother and capable of leading ships of foul-mouthed Iron Born to war.
 She is also shown to be a lesbian.
-If Margaery is gentle and elegant, Yara is the beacon of tough-love with a rough exterior.
+If Margaery was gentle and elegant, Yara is the beacon of tough-love with a rough exterior.

 Her sister Sansa Stark also has been toughened by circumstances, emerging from continued victimisation, as someone who is now calling the shots.
 After being subjected to Joffrey’s sadism and Ramsay’s rape, Sansa is the unrivalled survivor of the series.
 In her, the initial spoiled and prissy girl, who dreamed about her handsome prince on a white horse, has given way to a weary and strong woman.
 Cersei and Sansa Stark are both rape survivors emerging from pain, with an iron will to keep going.
 The differences in their moral compasses do not determine what happens to them; they both suffer and stand tall after the suffering.
 In Game Of Thrones, there are good women and bad.
 They betray and are betrayed; they kill and die.